 Chili Cultivation Monthly Calendar

 Exciting chili growing tasks are to be done from January to December.
 They are happy to fulfill real breeders with a lot of dedication.
 Here we have written down a timetable for when and which tasks are to be done.
-If you want to harvest many hot chillies in late summer, you should start planning in the old year.
-But according to the order, we start in January (in the northern hemisphere.
-If you live in the southern hemisphere, please change months):
+If you want to harvest many hot chilies in late summer, you should start planning in the old year.
+But according to the order, we start in January (in the Northern Hemisphere.
+If you live in the Southern Hemisphere, please change months):

-The first seedlings show their tender green colour in mid-January.
-The chilis season is on.
+The first seedlings show their tender green color in mid-January.
+The chili’s season is on.
 Clean your flower pots from last year, soon they will be needed.

 An important date is scheduled for the end of February: The National Chili Day1.
 This chili day is the last Thursday in February.
 Usually the American #NationalChiliDay lies between 20. and 25.02.
-In America this is duly celebrated in honour of Chili.
-A big event in honor of the fiery vegetables.
+In America, this is duly celebrated honoring Chili.
+A big event honoring the fiery vegetables.
 Don’t forget.

-Also in February you can plant further Chilisorten.
+Also in February, you can plant further Chilisorten.
 Jalapeno, Anaheim, Peperoni and Serrano come to one spontaneously there.
-These varieties do not need to grow as long as Capsicum chinense or baccatum Chilis.
-For a quick supply of pepper, pepperoni and chilli seeds, visit the discount store, DIY store and garden centre.
+These varieties do not need to grow as long as Capsicum chinense or baccatum Chills.
+For a quick supply of pepper, peperoni and chili seeds, visit the discount store, DIY store and garden center.
 More varieties are available in many chili shops, which often ship at lightning speed.